extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

    :emphasize-lines: 1,4,7,10,13,16

    customer_name
        Customer name.
 This will be used in VRF & VLAN description.
+Must be text string, 0-255 characters.

    fabric
        Name of the fabric.
 This must already be registered with the inventory service.